City Data Explorer

 Total Population

-of children are enrolled in preschool
+of children are enrolled in school

 title